bobgru/yinyang/README.md

 * No 2x2 region of cells consists of a single color.

-I wanted to practice solving such puzzles to get better at them, but couldn't find an app or collection either online or book, so decided to one.
+I wanted to practice solving such puzzles to get better at them, but couldn't find an app or collection either online or book, so decided to write one.
 Another motive was become acquainted with `elm-ui`, and to practice Elm programming in general.

 As of now, there are sample games I found on `puzzling.stackexchange.com` to choose